-Policy Name Description Additional Details vsphere_assignPool If you need to assign the VMs to a certain cluster (for example, a cluster root pool), or if you want to assign VMs to pools "owned" by your customers, use this policy.
-When applied this policy allows the VM to reside only on VM hosts that have access to the assigned resource pool (resource.vm.pool). vsphere_client Contains the settings used to run the vsphere job on the associated vSphere resource.
+Policy Name Description Additional Details vsphere_client Contains the settings used to run the vsphere job on the associated vSphere resource.
 You need to associate the vsphere_client policy to a vSphere resource before the discovery works.
-For more information, see Step 9 on page 83. vsphere_ignoreNetwork Includes special facts that allow VMs to consider a VM host despite a missing required Network.
+For more information, see Step 9 on page 79. vsphere_ignoreNetwork Includes special facts that allow VMs to consider a VM host despite a missing required Network.
 If ignoreNetworkCheck is set, a vBridge (portgroup) can be dynamically created on a VM power-on event.
 This works in conjunction with the auto_portgroups_creation fact found in the vpshere.policy.
 Make sure that you set the auto_portgroups_creation fact to true or else the portgroup will not be created during the VM power-on event. vspherePA Includes the basic constraints for the vsphere provisioning adapter.
 Do not modify this policy. vSphereUpdate Includes settings for the vsphereUpdateDaemon job.
 The policy can be modified directly or the user can edit job args in the schedule that is created by default installation of the Cloud Manager Orchestration Server.
-For more information, see "Configuring the vSphere Update Client" on page 88. vsphereVmHostVnc Includes port settings to identify a range of ports to be used for remote connections on a specified VM host.
+For more information, see "Configuring the vSphere Update Client" on page 84. vsphereVmHostVnc Includes port settings to identify a range of ports to be used for remote connections on a specified VM host.
 When applied, this policy defines a range of port numbers to be used for remote connections.
 As VMs are provisioned, they are assigned a port number within the configured range for remote access.
 This applies only when the VNC mode is automatic (the default) as defined in the vsphereVnc policy. vsphereVnc Includes a setting to allow remote desktop connections to vSphere VMs.
-For more information, see "Setting Up Orchestration VNC for a VM Managed by vSphere" on page 85.
+For more information, see "Setting Up Orchestration VNC for a VM Managed by vSphere" on page 81.